 It’s very scary that it can come down to his or her word against yours, and it can cost tens of thousands (maybe hundreds of thousands) to defend yourself in a court of law.
 So, if you are in a position where someone is making up lies about you, definitely consult with an attorney.
 Start with your divorce attorney and see what he or she says.

 Lastly, just remember that God is our final judge, so don’t turn around and become vindictive also.
 You are too good for that.
 The vindictive ex will get what he or she deserves, not by you, but by karma and other life happenings that you can’t or won’t control.
 Just be you, be the best parent you can be, and keep moving forward with YOUR life.
 Let your vindictive ex wallow in his or her lies and deceit.
 Trust me, the vindictive ex hates him or herself a lot more than he or she hates you.
+Keep being the good person you are, the caring, loving parent you are, and keep enjoying what you can control in your life.
+It is impossible for the vindictive ex to experience any of this.
+Inn other words, don’t hate the vindictive ex, pity the vindictive ex.

 Like this post?
 Check out: “Women Dating Over 50: Are we In No-Man’s Land?”